wdrol/wdrol.github.io/other/build-a-responsive-web-page-wiki-js.markdown

 </footer>
 ```

-At this point, our page should look similar to this on laptop screens or small desktops.
+The page should now look like this on laptop screens or small desktops.

 ![wire-03.png](/solutions/development/build-a-responsive-web-page/wire-03.png =900x)

 <br>

-And something like this on large desktop screens.
+And like this on large desktop screens.

 ![wire-04.png](/solutions/development/build-a-responsive-web-page/wire-04.png)